Orange Collective

 Letting the agent loose on the user's host is a security non-starter — the LLM hallucinates a rm -rf, exfiltrates a credential, or installs a payload.
 Spinning up a desktop VM is the obvious answer, but every team building one ends up rebuilding the same six layers: Apple Virtualization Framework wiring, screen capture, input simulation, container orchestration, isolation policy, and a hot-start runtime that boots fast enough for a chat-speed agent loop.[1]

 Browser agents got a head start because the browser is already a sandbox.
-Browser Use commoditized the agent framework on top (50k+ stars).[13]
-Browserbase took multiple rounds of funding to build managed browser infrastructure underneath.[5]
+Browser Use commoditized the agent framework on top — 98k+ stars and a $17M Felicis-led seed.[13]
+[21] Browserbase raised a $40M Series B at a $300M valuation to build managed browser infrastructure underneath.[22]
 But the browser is a subset — Anthropic and OpenAI both shipped computer-use APIs at the OS level precisely because the bulk of real work happens outside the tab.[7]
 [4]

 There is no Browserbase for the desktop.
 Every team trying to ship a CUA-class product is paying the infrastructure tax in-house — and the tax is high enough that some give up and ship browser-only.
 Cua is the missing primitive: one command, MIT-licensed Linux, macOS, Windows, or Android container, exposed through a computer-use interface any LLM can drive, running at 97% native CPU on Apple Silicon.[1]
 [2]